start

 </xr-scene>

-# Use this component in the page
+# Use this component in a page

 {